PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Tornado-techie/README.md

 - This repository is a fork from the classroom repo
 - Original classroom repo: `PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Tornado-techie`
 - Personal fork: `Tornado-techie/real-time-communication-with-socket-io-Tornado-techie`
-- Frontend deployed from personal fork to GitHub Pages
+- Frontend deployed from personal fork to Vercel
 - Backend deployed from personal fork to Render

 ---